janani73/Module-18/Prim's Minimum Spanning Tree (MST) Algorithm.md

 ## RESULT

-->Constructs a Minimum Spanning Tree connecting all vertices with the minimum total edge weight.

-->Prints the edges and weights included in the MST.
+Thus, the Minimum Spanning Tree (MST) has been successfully verified.